UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

-With no surprise the shoe rack was not the only thing Jeremy bought. below is a table of all his purchases.
+The shoe rack was not the only thing Jeremy bought. below is a table of all his purchases.

 |    | item_name       | collection   |   price |
 |---:|:----------------|:-------------|--------:|